Malaysian eats w/ surprisingly good fried rice & laksa. Vibe? Think sports bar, not fine dining.

 Important Note

-The ambiance is frequently described as a mismatch with the quality of the food, resembling a sports bar with bright lighting.
+The restaurant's ambiance is frequently described as a jarring contrast to its high-quality food, resembling a brightly lit sports bar rather than a traditional dining setting.

 Positive"FishMarket II in the East Village is suggested for solo diners, praised for its nice bartenders and reliable bar seating, though the drinks are described as uninspiring, the food is considered a favorite."